-Lecturer - The position of Lecturer signifies that an individual is an effective educator in his or her specialty area.
+Lecturer - The position of Lecturer signifies that an individual is an effective educator in their specialty area.
 A Lecturer will have experience in the field of specialization, or have established a reputation in the discipline.
 A minimum of a bachelor's degree in the discipline is required.

-Instructor/Assistant Librarian - The rank of Instructor/Assistant Librarian signifies that an individual is an effective educator/librarian in his or her specialty area.
+Instructor/Assistant Librarian - The rank of Instructor/Assistant Librarian signifies that an individual is an effective educator/librarian in their specialty area.
 Minimum qualification for the rank of Instructor is a master's degree.
 A bachelor's degree with specialization in the discipline is acceptable when the candidate has an established reputation in the field.
 Minimum qualification for the rank of Assistant Librarian is a master's degree from an ALA-accredited program in the field of information studies or directly related field.

-Assistant Professor/Senior Assistant Librarian - The rank of Assistant Professor/Senior Assistant Librarian signifies that an individual is an effective educator/librarian in his or her specialty area and has demonstrated ability as a teacher/librarian.
-An Assistant Professor/Senior Assistant Librarian will have an earned doctorate or appropriate terminal degree in his or her discipline as determined by his or her department, or have completed all requirements for a doctorate but the dissertation (ABD), or have a master's degree with specialization in the field.
+Assistant Professor/Senior Assistant Librarian - The rank of Assistant Professor/Senior Assistant Librarian signifies that an individual is an effective educator/librarian in their specialty area and has demonstrated ability as a teacher/librarian.
+An Assistant Professor/Senior Assistant Librarian will have an earned doctorate or appropriate terminal degree in their discipline as determined by their department, or have completed all requirements for a doctorate but the dissertation (ABD), or have a master's degree with specialization in the field.

 Associate Professor/Associate Librarian - The rank of Associate Professor/Associate Librarian signifies that an individual is an outstanding educator/librarian, an emerging scholar, and has a strong record of service to the College and the profession.
-At minimum, an Associate Professor/Associate Librarian will have an earned doctorate or appropriate terminal degree in his or her discipline as determined by his or her department, or have completed all requirements for a doctorate but the dissertation (ABD).
+At minimum, an Associate Professor/Associate Librarian will have an earned doctorate or appropriate terminal degree in their discipline as determined by their department, or have completed all requirements for a doctorate but the dissertation (ABD).
 It is preferred that the candidate also have six (6) years at SUNY Cobleskill or elsewhere at the rank of Assistant Professor/Senior Assistant Librarian.

 Professor/Librarian - The rank of Professor signifies that an individual is an outstanding educator/librarian, an established scholar, and has a sustained record of service to the College and the profession.
-A Professor /Librarian will have an earned doctorate or appropriate terminal degree in his or her discipline as determined by his or her department.
+A Professor /Librarian will have an earned doctorate or appropriate terminal degree in their discipline as determined by their department.
 It is preferred that the candidate also have six (6) years at SUNY Cobleskill or elsewhere at the rank of Associate Professor/Associate Librarian and a minimum of twelve (12) years of teaching/librarianship experience.